 I am a Senior Postdoctoral Associate within the Computer Science and Artificial Intelligence Lab at MIT and an incoming Assistant Professor in Computer Science at the University of Toronto (starting in August 2021).
-My current work, supervised by Sertac Karaman and Daniela Rus, focuses on perception for autonomous driving.
+My current work, supervised by Sertac Karaman and Daniela Rus, focuses on situational awareness for autonomous driving.

 Prior to that I was affiliated with the Autonomous Systems Lab of ETH Zurich working with Roland Siegwart on robotic perception, particularly localization and mapping.
-I obtained my PhD degree in computer science working on nonlinear estimation at the Intelligent Sensor-Actuator-Systems Lab of the Karlsruhe Intitute of Technology.
+I obtained my PhD degree in computer science working on nonlinear estimation at the Intelligent Sensor-Actuator-Systems Lab of the Karlsruhe Institute of Technology.
 It was supervised by Uwe Hanebeck and Simon Julier (co-supervisor).

 Early on, I was fascinated by the laws that govern uncertainty and their applications, which was my focus while studying Mathematics (Major) and Computer Science (Minor) at the University of Stuttgart.
-My research interests involve probabilistic and statistical methods for robotic perception and learning in complex dynamic environments.
+My research interests involve probabilistic, statistical, and learning methods for robotic perception and decision making in complex environments.